ayumin/shogun-demo/README.md

 ## Configuration

-Login to Heroku dashboard and access Shogun dasuboard through app setting.
+Login to Heroku dashboard and access Shogun dashboard through app setting.

 or